BANGAUTOGLASS

 A few things worth understanding about the insurance process for a vehicle in this class: deductibles matter significantly.
 Depending on your deductible amount, it may or may not make financial sense to file a claim versus paying out of pocket.
 There are also premium implications to consider, and some states handle comprehensive glass claims differently than others — in certain states, comprehensive glass claims don't affect your premium, but you'll want to verify that with your carrier directly.

 If you haven't started the claim process and aren't sure where to begin, Bang AutoGlass can assist you with navigating the claim — helping you understand what information your insurer will need and how to document the damage properly.
-We don't file the claim for you, but we can help make the process less confusing, especially given that replacing specialty glass on a luxury vehicle like the Quattroporte involves more variables than a typical claim.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Choosing the Right Auto Glass Specialist for Your Quattroporte